brotherbeer/mynum/README.md

 -------------

 This C++ library provides operations of big integers.
-Compared to the Java, python, ruby and other well-known big integer library, mynum has a higher efficiency!
+Compared to the Java, python, ruby and other well-known big integer library, mynum is more efficient!

 operations: